promptfoo/promptfoo/site/docs/configuration/expected-outputs/model-graded/model-graded-closedqa.md

 # Model Graded Closed QA

 The `model-graded-closedqa` assertion type evaluates whether an LLM's output meets specific criteria, using OpenAI's closed-ended question-answering evaluation methodology.
+While similar to `llm-rubric`, this evaluator is specifically optimized for yes/no criteria checking rather than nuanced scoring.

+### Key differences from llm-rubric

+- Focused on binary pass/fail evaluation
+- Uses OpenAI's official closedqa prompt template
+- Better suited for clear, objective criteria
+- Less flexible but potentially more consistent for simple checks

 ### How to use it